 One volunteer may not solicit another while either is on working time (working time does not include break time or meal periods).
 Distribution of literature is prohibited at all times in public and in working areas.
 In addition, a volunteer may not distribute literature during his or her working time.
-These restrictions include, but are not limited to the following items: Girl Scout cookies, fundraisers for schools or other groups, charitable walks, and home-based businesses (e.g. Avon, Mary Kay Cosmetics, and Tupperware).
-During non-working times and in non-public areas (e.g. staff lounge or Volunteer Office), such solicitations or corresponding distribution of literature be distributed to the public while on campus.
+These restrictions include, but are not limited to the following items: Girl Scout Cookies, fundraisers for schools or other groups, charitable walks, and home-based businesses (e.g. Avon, Mary Kay Cosmetics, and Tupperware).
+During non-working times and in non-public areas (e.g. staff lounge or Volunteer Office), such solicitations or corresponding distribution of literature can occur.
+At no time, however, can non-Newfields sponsored literature be distributed to the public while on campus.
 Violations are subject to disciplinary action, up to and including termination.